cmrosend/Job-Portfolio/_posts/2023-01-18-large-gantry.md

   - url: /assets/images/large-gantry/cooling-system.jpg
     image_path: /assets/images/large-gantry/cooling-system.jpg
     alt: "Cooling issues"
-    title: "The cooling system that start to have issues"
+    title: "The cooling system that started to have issues.
+One of the transistors started failing and I couldn't repair it"

   - url: /assets/images/large-gantry/endstops.jpg
     image_path: /assets/images/large-gantry/endstops.jpg
     alt: "Endstops"
-    title: "Endstops that were designed and printed by us"
+    title: "Endstops that were designed and printed by us.
+They were designed to be easily moved around since we were still testing where we wanted them to be"

   - url: /assets/images/large-gantry/pellet-feed.jpg
     image_path: /assets/images/large-gantry/pellet-feed.jpg